vertexshader256/cEngine/README.md

 # Debugging

-Using d3.js to visualizing the AST is very helpful.
+Using d3.js to visualize the AST is very helpful.

 [cEngine Debugger](https://github.com/bdwashbu/cEngine_debugger)